 - Helpful resources & forms

-The Ontario Graduate Scholarship (OGS) and the Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST) (Ministry of Advance Education and Skills Development website) programs encourage excellence in graduate studies at publicly-assisted universities in Ontario.
+The Ontario Graduate Scholarship (OGS) and the Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII-GSST) programs encourage excellence in graduate studies at publicly-assisted universities in Ontario.
 Both programs are jointly funded by the Ontario government and participating institutions.
 The government contributes two-thirds of the value of the awards and the university provides the remaining one-third.

 Students are considered for OGS and QEII-GSST at Waterloo by using one application.
 Both scholarships are of equal prestige.
 Students who are applying for tri-agency awards will NOT automatically be considered for OGS and QEII-GSST, and must submit a separate OGS/QEII-GSST application form.
 The only differences between the OGS and QEII-GSST scholarships are that: